camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 ## Make your Kafka Producer Connector for publishing messages executable

-To make your **Kafka Producer Connector** for publishing messages executable, take the following steps:
+To make your **Kafka Producer Connector** for publishing messages executable:

 1. (Optional) Set the relevant credentials in the **Authentication** section.
 For example, `{{secrets.MY_KAFKA_USERNAME}}`.
 See the relevant [appendix section](#what-mechanism-is-used-to-authenticate-against-kafka) to find more about Kafka secure authentication.
 2. In the **Kafka** section, select the schema strategy for your messages.
 Choose **No schema**, **Inline schema** for Avro serialization, or **Schema registry** if you have a Confluent Schema Registry.
 Read more about [Inline schema](#inline-schema), and [Schema registry](#schema-registry).